 So just like that, you have easy, delicious, Mustard Potato Salad.
 Such a great addition to the dinner table!

 Thank you for stopping by my kitchen today and listening to my stories about this favorite childhood dish.
 I have loved having you here!

 Happy eating my friends!

 Mustard Potato Salad

-Fast and easy Amish style Mustard Potato Salad.
+Fast and easy Southern Style Mustard Potato Salad.
 Perfect for Easter dinner and summer BBQ's.

-- 4 large russet potatoes peeled and chunked
+- 4 large russet potatoes peeled and diced

 - 1/2 cup mayonnaise